A classic, creamy, rich and chocolatey healthy chocolate pudding recipe.

 - 1/4 cup Dutch cocoa powder

-- pinch uncut stevia OR 1/4 cup sugar, pure maple syrup, or honey
+- uncut stevia to taste OR 1/3 cup sugar, pure maple syrup, or honey

-- 1/2 cup milk of choice + 3 tbsp cornstarch (such as Rapunzel non-GMO) - Readers reported success with arrowroot, although I have not tried it
+- 1/2 cup milk of choice + 3 tbsp cornstarch (I use non-GMO cornstarch) - Readers reported success with arrowroot, although I have not tried

 - optional 3.5 oz chocolate chips or broken-up bar